-The terms of a rent to own contract can vary based on what is agreed upon by the buyer and seller.
-That said, the general process is pretty standard.
-The buyer and seller will enter into an agreement stating the tenant will lease the house for a specific period of time, purchasing the property outright once the lease is up.
-While any amount of time may be agreed upon, the tenant will usually rent for about 2 years.
-This allows the buyer time to prepare financially. and get their credit in order if needed.
-If you aren’t confident you will be able to do this in the two years provided, a rent to own contract isn’t for you.
-However, if you are confident you will be able to buy at the end of the lease, a rent to own contract may be very beneficial for you in the long run.
+The terms of a rent to own contract can vary depending on what the buyer and seller agree upon.
+Typically, the buyer and seller will enter into an agreement stating that the tenant will lease the house for a specific period of time, with the intention of purchasing the property outright once the lease is up.
+The tenant will usually rent for around 2 years, giving them time to prepare financially and improve their credit score if necessary.
+If you’re not confident that you can do this within the two years provided, a rent to own contract may not be the right choice for you.
+However, if you’re confident that you can buy at the end of the lease, a rent to own contract could be a very beneficial option in the long run.

-During the rental period, the tenant will usually pay an increased rent, with a portion of it going toward the down payment on the home.
-There will be a payment upfront to secure the tenants intent to purchase the home.
-If they should default, the owner will be able to keep the deposit and increased rent paid.
-If the tenant should fulfill their lease obligation, they will then be able to buy the house at the predetermined price.
-Most of the time, prices are agreed upon before the lease is signed.
-This can be beneficial for you should the market go up before the sale is final.
+During the rental period, the tenant will typically pay an increased rent, with a portion of it going towards the down payment on the home.
+The tenant will also need to pay a deposit upfront to secure their intent to purchase the home.
+If the tenant defaults on their agreement, the owner can keep the deposit and increased rent paid.
+If the tenant fulfills their lease obligation, they will then be able to buy the house at the predetermined price.
+Prices are typically agreed upon before the lease is signed, which can be beneficial for you if the market goes up before the sale is finalized.

 Pros and Cons

-While buying a rent to own property is the perfect choice for some buyers, others will experience disappointment at their inability to qualify for a traditional mortgage right away.
-There are many other pros and cons too, including…
+While buying a rent to own property is an excellent choice for some buyers, others may experience disappointment at their inability to qualify for a traditional mortgage right away.
+There are pros and cons to this option, including:

-- You’ll have a sense of pride knowing that someday soon, that house will be yours
+- You’ll have a sense of pride knowing that the house will be yours someday soon.

-- You will have a chance to save money and repair your credit
+- You’ll have a chance to save money and repair your credit.

 - You’ll be able to begin putting down roots right away.

 - You won’t miss out on the home of your dreams.